inner-outer-space/de-zoomcamp-2024/3-data-warehouse/readme.md

 ```

 `Step 6` Use the model to make a prediction
-You can make a prediction by submitting a JSON payload that includes the input features and their values with your http POST request using PostMan.
+You can make a prediction by submitting a JSON payload that includes the input features and their values with an http POST request using PostMan.
 ```cli
 ### JSON
 {"instances": [{"passenger_count":1, "trip_distance":12.2, "PULocationID":"193", "DOLocationID":"264", "payment_type":"2","fare_amount":20.4,"tolls_amount":0.0}]}